Prejudice and Intolerance

 The primary grievance that Antonio has against Shylock is that he is greedy—for charging interest to those who borrow money from him when they are in need.
 The Venetians implicitly contrast Shylock's greed with the generosity that they show one another.
 For instance, Antonio is willing to place his whole "purse and person" at Bassanio's disposal and regularly saves other Christians from having to pay interest to Shylock by paying off their debts for them.

 Reading and Interpretation

 Instances of reading and interpretation occur many times in The Merchant of Venice.
 An early scene in which Shylock and Antonio bicker over the meaning of Biblical scripture shows that the all-important distinction between Jews and Christians basically boils down to interpretive differences—different ways of reading and understanding a shared heritage of texts.

 The play also stages "scenes of interpretation"—in which the act of reading becomes a dramatic event.
-The first major instance, connected…(read full theme analysis)
+The first major instance, connected…read analysis of Reading and Interpretation

 In connection with mercy and generosity, The Merchant of Venice also explores love and friendship between its characters.
 The central romantic relationship of the play is that between Bassanio and Portia.
 Their marriage is paralleled by several others: the elopement of Shylock's daughter, Jessica, with the Christian, Lorenzo; and the marriage of Portia's servant, Nerissa, to Bassanio's companion, Gratiano.
-In addition, numerous critics have suggested that the strongest friendship in…(read full theme analysis)
+In addition, numerous critics have suggested that the strongest friendship in…read analysis of Love and Friendship